-Beginning in 2015, those employers with 100 or more full-time or full-time equivalent employees who do not offer affordable health insurance that provides minimum value to their full-time employees (and dependents) may be required to pay an assessment if at least one of their full-time employees is certified to receive a premium tax credit in the individual Health Insurance Marketplace.
-A full-time employee is one who is employed an average of at least 30 hours per week.
+Beginning in 2015, those employers with 100 or more full-time or full-time equivalent employees who do not offer affordable health insurance that provides minimum value to their full-time employees (and dependents) may be required to pay an assessment if at least one of their full-time employees is certified to receive a Premium Tax Credit in the individual Health Insurance Marketplace.
+Under these rules, a full-time employee is one who is employed an average of at least 30 hours per week.
 For employers with 50-99 full time/full-time equivalent employees, these rules will not apply until 2016 provided employers of this size meet certain certification requirements.
-The assessment, known as Employer Shared Responsibility, will offset part of the cost of the Marketplace premium tax credits.
 In February 2014, the U.S. Department of Treasury issued the Final Rules for Employer Shared Responsibility.
-Treasury provided transitional relief for businesses for 2015 and information on those transitional rules can be found here.
-To determine the number of full-time or full-time equivalent employees your business has, click here .
+Treasury provided some transitional relief for businesses for 2015 and information on those transitional rules along with other FAQs can be found here.
+To determine the number of full-time or full-time equivalent employees your business has, click here.

 - Information Reporting on Health Coverage by Employers

 Beginning in 2015, the Affordable Care Act provides for information reporting by employers with 50 or more full-time or full-time equivalent employees regarding the health coverage they offer to their full-time employees (known as Section 6056 rules).
 New information reporting by issuers, self-insuring employers, and other parties that provide health coverage also take effect in 2015 (Section 6055 rules).
 The first of these reports must be filed in 2016.
 On March 5, 2014, the U.S. Department of Treasury issued Final Regulations that provide further guidance about this requirement.
 Learn more about these reporting requirements by reading the Fact Sheet issued by the U.S. Department of the Treasury.